sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/Cloud Types.md

 - Similar to several [[#Private Cloud]] instances and connecting them
 - Each organization may have its own security controls
 - You can potentially inherit the security vulnerabilities and risks of another company

+# MultiCloud
+---
+- An enterprise uses more than one cloud platform (with at least two or more public clouds), and each delivers a specific application or service ^41a673
+- Can be composed of [[#Public Cloud]], [[#Private Cloud]], and edge clouds to achieve the enterprise’s end goals

 # Objectives
 ---